CellyApp/ContentComplete/README.md

 # ContentComplete

-A jQuery plugin developed by Celly autocompleting hashtags and at symbol mentions.
+A jQuery plugin developed by Celly for autocompleting hashtags and at symbol mentions.
 See it in action https://cel.ly

 ![screen shot](https://raw.githubusercontent.com/CellyApp/ContentComplete/master/example/example.png)